scigma/scigma/README.md

  **3.2 Building under Linux**

- You will need to have `g++`, `gfortran` and `cmake` installed, as well as the X11 and OpenGL header packages (how these are called may depend on your distro
- - for Debian and its derivatives, like Ubuntu, install the `xorg-dev` and `libglu1-mesa-dev` packages).
+ You will need to have `g++`, `gfortran` and `cmake` installed, as well as the X11 and OpenGL header packages (how these are called may vary depending on your distro; for Debian and its derivatives, like Ubuntu, install the `xorg-dev` and `libglu1-mesa-dev` packages).

  To build SCIGMA, open a terminal and change into the `build` directory of the toplevel folder.
 Now configure with